John Groce: University of Akron

 Following his dismissal from Illinois, Groce was hired on April 5, 2017, to become the new head coach of the Akron Zips.
 In 2020, Groce's Zips won the MAC regular season title, but were not able to participate in the postseason due to the COVID pandemic.
 In 2022, the Zips won the MAC Tournament Championship against their rival, Kent State.
 He took the Zips to the 2022 NCAA Tournament as a 13 seed where they lost in the First Round to 4th seeded UCLA.
 In 2023, Groce led his team to the MAC Championship Semifinal, but were unable to make consecutive appearances in the NCAA Tournament.
 In 2024, Groce's Zips won the MAC Tournament Championship, also against Kent State, and clinched Akron's 6th appearance in the NCAA Tournament.
 They entered as a 14 seed and lost their first round matchup against 3 seed Creighton.
 In 2025 they won the MAC and the MAC tournament As a 13 seed, they lost their first round matchup in the NCAA tournament match to Arizona.

+His 2026 team had a 17–1 record MAC play which was good for second place.
+Their only conference loss was to Miami who finished the regular season unbeaten and ranked 20th.
+Their 34–2 conference record over two seasons set a new MAC mark for best record over a two-year span.
+Akron won the MAC tournament and earned a spot in the 2026 NCAA tournament.
+This was Akron's third straight MAC tournament championship.
+They lost to Texas Tech in the first round.

+College of Charleston

+On March 30, 2026, he accepted the head coach position at the College of Charleston.